Glossary

 SDKs

 RunPod provides several Software Development Kits (SDKs) you can use to interact with the RunPod platform.
-These SDKs enable you to create serverless functions, manage infrastructure, and interact with AI APIs.
+These SDKs enable you to create serverless functions, manage infrastructure, and interact with APIs.

 Secure Cloud